The Electronic Levy (E-Levy) bill has been passed and is currently in operation. Here are some Frequently Asked Questions (FAQs) about the E-Levy.

 This FAQs consist of Questions and answers on the Electronic Transactions Levy (e-Levy) which seeks to clarify certain details in the heads of many who might find it difficult to understand some details related to the newly implemented tax.

-The Parliament of Ghana passed the Electronic Levy, often known as the E-levy, on March 29th, 2022.
+The Parliament of Ghana passed the Electronic Levy bill, often known as the E-levy, on March 29th, 2022.
 With this, Electronic transactions such as mobile money transfers, bank to bank transfers, bank to mobile money transfers, and online payment transactions with payment platforms such as Visa Card, Master Card, and PayPal, among others, are subject to a 1.5 percent tax reduction.
 Check How To Avoid Paying E Levy Charges in Ghana.

 E-Levy Frequently Asked Questions (FAQs)